vishwasmittal/what-happens-when/you_install_postgres_on_ubuntu.md

 4. Calculated disk space requirements
 5. Prepared for download

-The next phase would be the actual package download and installation, which begins once the user confirms the installation prompt.
+The next phase begins once the user confirms the installation prompt.

 ### 6. Package Download